Key facts

 Career outcomes

-The Diploma of Chinese will equip you with skills in the Chinese language that will give you a competitive edge and expand your employment options far beyond Australian shores to exciting and challenging positions in China, Taiwan and Hong Kong.
+The Diploma of Chinese will equip you with skills in the Chinese language that will provide a competitive edge and expand your employment options far beyond Australian shores.
+There are exciting and challenging positions in countries and regions where Chinese is spoken.
+Graduates can look forward to career opportunities in areas including, but not limited to:

 Course learning outcomes